Scheifele scores winner, Jets rally to beat Ducks 4-3 in OT

 Anaheim goalie Jonathan Bernier turned away 37 shots, his latest quality performance since taking over the starting job from John Gibson.

 Bernier has been rock solid in March, leading all NHL goaltenders in wins.
-The 28-year-old is 10-1-2 this month, entering Winnipeg with a .946 save percentage and a 1.65 goals-against average - both good for third in the NHL in March.
+The 28-year-old is 10-1-2 this month, entering Winnipeg with a .946 save percentage and 1.65 goals-against average - both good for third in the NHL in March.

+''I'm just focusing game by game,'' Bernier said. ''There's five games left in the season now and I want to really make sure that I'm fresh and at the same time mentally I'm ready to go for Game 1 (of the playoffs).''

 Michael Hutchinson made 25 saves for Winnipeg, improving to 8-12-3 in his 19th start of the season.